wdi-sg/project-2/README.md

 # Crane (working title)

-Ever stumped upon a pattern/ template of a craft project that you really want to attempt but unsure how long it will take or need inspiration for the choice of different material.
+Ever stumbled upon a pattern/ template of a craft project that you really want to attempt but unsure how long it will take or need inspiration for the choice of different material.

 Crane is here to help.